FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

 A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing.
-No Whisper API access required -- just utilize your locally available hardware. **Runs on the latest Whisper v3 `turbo` model!
+No Whisper API access required -- just utilize your locally available hardware.

+**Runs on the latest Whisper v3 `turbo` model by default.
 (Released Sept 30, 2024)**

-The bot runs on Python 3.10+ and is designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).
+The bot has been written in Python and works on Python `3.10+`, tested up to `3.12.2`.
+It's designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 Supported audio/video file uploads can be configured separately.
 Compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.